wlto/project-tokyo/README.md

 ## About

-Project Tokyo is a web application that fetches random photos of Tokyo from people around the world.
+Project Tokyo is a Flutter application that fetches random photos of Tokyo from people around the world.

 ## Purpose